tpdi/MMDS-001-Homework/README.md

 It's principally of use to students of that course.
 The text and images are from the course and are copyrighted by their creators.
 I've merely re-packaged them in a format that makes completing the homework more convenient, and allows it to be later used as a study guide.
 Permission to distribute it was granted by Derek Farren, a Teaching Assistant for the first iteration of the course.
+Because of this there is no license attached to this repository.

 The homework is a copy of the homework in the first iteration of the class, mmds-001.